gothinkster/conduit-rails4-api-final/API.md

   "article": {
     "title": "How to train your dragon",
     "description": "Ever wonder how?",
-    "body": "You have to believe"
+    "body": "You have to believe",
+    "tagList": ['reactjs', 'angularjs', 'dragons']
   }
 }
 ```